 It’d be wise to ask the nurses and/or CNAs if it’s okay before doing so, but chances are this would be quite welcome.

-Pull Medications
+Pull Medications For Other RNs

 Depending upon where you are in your schooling, you could also ask your nurse or other nurses if you could pull meds for them.
 That means getting medications out of the medication dispensing machine, typically called a Pyxis.

-Special note: You cannot pull out narcotics or special alert meds for another person
+Special note ➡️ You cannot pull out narcotics or special alert meds for another person!

-Stock Items
+Stock Items That Are Running Low

-Units tend to go through certain items faster than others, and some may not have a dedicated person who’s job is to check volumes and replenish.
-Your unit may also have carts in individual patient rooms with specific supplies, or cabinets outside of the room.
+Units tend to go through certain items faster than others, and some may not have a dedicated person whose job is to check volumes and replenish.
+Your unit may also have carts in individual patient rooms with specific supplies or cabinets outside of the room.
 This makes it so the bedside nurse doesn’t need to go all the way to the supply room to get common supplies.

 First, ask the medical unit receptionist or charge nurse, then you can go to each individual cabinet or cart to survey what’s low and then go get more from the supply room and restock.